 4. The Unnamed Land in Robert Jordan’s Wheel of Time

-Fans of Jordan call his land Randland from one of the main characters, Rand Al’thor.
-Full of various nations, each with a rich and distinct history, Randland also feels entirely real because it’s inspired by real cultures around the globe.
+Fans of Robert Jordan call the world he has created Randland, after one of the main characters, Rand Al’thor.
+Full of various nations, each with a rich and distinct history, Randland feels authentic because it’s inspired by real cultures around the globe.
 Based on a mix of history and mythology, Randland is a compilation of cultural traits.
+Consider how this can affect your work: is there a lesser-known piece of culture or folklore that you can develop into a full-blown mythology?

 5. The Land of Oz from The Wizard of Oz

-No list would be complete with the Land of Oz.
-From the little people to horses that change color and flying monkeys, Oz is rich with magic and witchcraft.
-Charming and perhaps a little old-fashioned, the land of Oz is surreal and magical, and captures one's imagination with enchanting detail.
+From the Munchkins to horses that change color and flying monkeys, Oz is rich with magic and witchcraft.
+Charming and perhaps a little oldfashioned, the land of Oz is surreal and magical, and captures one’s imagination with enchanting detail.
+Oz is a great example of the importance of place, as well as a show of magical surrealism.

 6. Dinotopia by James Gurney

-The book and the land named the same, Dinotopia is a peaceful society where humans and dinosaurs live in harmony.
+The eponymous world of James Gurney’s novel Dinotopia is a peaceful society where humans and dinosaurs live in harmony.
 In fact, the dinosaurs there are sentient and can speak; they somehow avoided being wiped out like all the other dinosaurs around the world and created a haven on this remote, uninhabited island.
+Consider for yourself: what creatures will inhabit your new world?
+Will the main species be human-like, or something else in entirely?

 7. Earthsea from A Wizard of Earthsea

-Ursula K. Le Guin created the greatest sorcerer in all of Earths, Sparrowhawk.
+Ursula K. Le Guin created one of the greatest sorcerers of all time, Sparrowhawk, who inhabits a world called Earthsea.
 Full of magic, power, dragon-taming, and more, Earthsea features thousands of islands surrounded by an uncharted ocean.
 People in Earthsea base their way of life on contact with the sea.
 Magic is a central part of life in Earthsea, except for Kargish where it is banned.
+What geological features will your world have?
+Which will be the same, which will be new, and which will be familiar but used in a different way?
+For example, does rain have nutritional value?
+Can cold be used to harness energy instead of heat?

 8. Hogwarts from the Harry Potter series